intercommit/hibhik/README.md

 The goal of the project was to create a unit-test that outputs all relevant database operations for CRUD operations so that proper use of JPA EntityManagers and proper functioning of the database connection pool could be verified.
-The good news is that all functions fine, the bad news is that it required hacks to get it to run in a unit test.
+The good news is that all functions fine, the bad news is that it required some helpers and fixes to get it to run in a unit test.

 ### Configuration ###